-- Also, had Ice Cream – Strawberry Ice Cream – one of my favorite flavors.
+- Also had strawberry ice cream, one of my favorite flavors.

-- There was a really pretty view of a cliff behind the branch – I took a picture of it, and my write a blog about it, I haven’t decided yet.
+- There was a really pretty view of a cliff behind the branch.
+I took a picture of it and may write a blog about it; I haven’t decided yet.

 - I arrived home from my trip to find a random check in the mail for almost $100!
 Yay!